Cadecraft/HomepageOmni/README.md

 - Productive: keyboard-based mouse-free interaction, available at any new tab page
 - Customizable: add any links
-- Private: nothing you type in the bar is recorded
+- Private: nothing you type in the bar is recorded until you hit enter

 ![A screenshot of HomepageOmni](screenshot.jpg "A screenshot of HomepageOmni")

-:warning: This is a new in-progress project; not all of the commands and features listed are added yet.

 ## Installation

-This extension should work on either Firefox or Chrome, but is currently only tested in Firefox.
+This extension works in both Firefox and Chrome, but is mostly tested in Firefox as my personal homepage.

 To test out the extension on Firefox:
 1. Download this source code